An Explicit Formula for the Local zeta Function of a Laurent Polynomial: Introduction

 \section{Introduction}

 Local zeta functions were introduced in the 60's by Israel Gel'fand and Andr\'e Weil.
-Gel'fand study this functions over $\mathbb{R}$ (Archimedean case) with the aim of showing the existence of fundamental solutions to certain partial differential equations with constant coefficients, see \cite{Gel-Shi}.
-Meanwhile Weil studied $p-$adic local zeta functions in order to generalize some results of Siegel about quadratic forms, e.g. the Siegel-Poisson formula, see \cite{We}.
-Significant contributions have since been made, specially in the last three decades, see e.g. \cite{D-Rep,I-Com,I-Book,Nic} and the references therein.
+Gel'fand study this functions over $\mathbb{R}$ with the aim of showing the existence of fundamental solutions to certain partial differential equations with constant coefficients.
+Meanwhile Weil studied $p-$adic local zeta functions in order to generalize some results of Siegel about quadratic forms, e.g. the Siegel-Poisson formula, see \cite{De}.
+Significant contributions have since been made, specially in the last three decades, see e.g. \cites{De,IBook,Nic} and the references therein.

-One of the most powerful tools in the theory is the resolution of singularities, in particular a lot of results has been obtained for non-degenerate polynomials (more generally analytic functions); see e.g. \cite{Var,D-S,L-V-Z} for the Archimedean case, and \cite{D95,D-H,V-Z,Z1}, among others, in the non-Archimedean case.
-In \cite{L-Z} we begin the study of local zeta functions attached to Laurent polynomials over $p-$adic fields, we introduced there a non-degeneracy condition with respect to a Newton polytope $\Gamma_\infty$ associated to the Laurent polynomial, then we used that condition to show the existence of a meromorphic continuation of the attached local zeta functions as rational functions of $q^{-s}$.
-In contrast with classical Igusa's zeta functions, the meromorphic continuation of zeta functions for Laurent polynomials have poles with positive and negative real parts.
+One of the most powerful tools in the characteristic zero wing of the theory is the resolution of singularities.
+In particular, after the pioneering work of Varchenko \cite{Var}, Newton polyhedra techniques have been extensively employed to study local zeta functions as well as their connections with oscillatory integrals, see e.g. \cites{De,LeVeZu} and the references therein for the Archimedean case, and \cites{DeHoo,VeZu,Zu}, among others, in the non-Archimedean case, including the positive characteristic case.
+In \cites{LeZu,LeZu2} we began the study of local zeta functions for a Laurent polynomial $f$ over a $p-$adic field.
+There we introduce a Newton polytope at infinity $\Gamma_\infty$ associated to $f$, together with a non-degeneracy condition in order to show the existence of a meromorphic continuation to the whole complex plane of the local zeta functions for $f$.
 We also obtain asymptotic expansions for $p-$adic oscillatory integrals attached to Laurent polynomials and give bounds for the size of `tubular neighborhoods' attached to the polynomials.
+Our work in \cite{LeZu} is closely related with the recent paper \cite{VeZu2}, where the authors study the local zeta functions for meromorphic functions.